ryanwithawhy/text_to_processor/text_to_processor/README.md

    a.
 If you need clarification on anything first, ask them.
    b.
 Explain each step of the processor.
    c.
 Do not include a write stage in this draft. e.g. no merge or emit.
 It is solely to test the logic.
 2. Once the user confirms the processor looks good, run it in cli_sp_process.
-Present them the results and see if it meets their needs.
-3. Move to step 5 only once the customer confirms the data looks like they expect.
+3. Show them the data it generates.
+Move to step 5 only once the customer confirms the data looks like they expect.

 ### Step 5.
 Prepare the Sink Connection
 1. Ask them if they already have a connection to the sink.